Atikokan: On the doorstep of Ontario’s Quetico Provincial Park

 Dawson Trail Campgrounds map.
 Download a high res version from Ontarioparks.com under maps.

 The Charleson Recreation Area was named after the original Canadian Charleson Iron Mine, which operated sporadically on these grounds from 1958-64.
-The CRA has recreational opportunities for snowmobilers, motocrossers, 4-wheelers, mountain bikers, horseback riders, anglers, hikers, picnickers, snowshoers, skiers and more!
+The CRA has recreational opportunities for snowmobilers, 4-wheelers, mountain bikers, horseback riders, anglers, hikers, picnickers, snowshoers, skiers and more!
 It's also got an amazing motocross track that's a must-visit for motocross riders.
 Enjoy one of the events such as the Mudfling or use one of the many recreations trails in the area.
 View the maps of the trails in the Charleson Recreation Area to see just how extensive they really are.

 5. tour the Walleye Fish Hatchery